segp-uob/segp/dev/Worksheets/3_Angular_dashboard.md

   </div>
 </div>
 ```
+# Using Chart.js

+Now we have setup the required dependancies we can actually create some charts!
+We use Angular components as objects to contain both the HTML, styling and logic for our chart which is rendered.
+This means you can reuse and easily redevelop your application.

-## Creata a Bar Chart
+## Create a Bar Chart
+First, lets create a simple bar chart.
+You could choose any chart from the Chart.js framework and the process will be very similar.
+To begin we need to ask Angularcli to create a new component called 'bar-chart'.
+We issue the following command:
 ```
 ng g c bar-chart
 ```
-This adds:
+This command calls a utility function which helpfully adds:

 1. src/app/bar-chart/bar-chart.component.html
 2. src/app/bar-chart/bar-chart.component.ts
 3. src/app/bar-chart/bar-chart.component.css
 4. src/app/bar-chart/bar-chart.component.spec.ts

-Open bar-chart.component.html and replace the boilerplate <p>bar-chart works!</p>content with:
+Go and open bar-chart.component.html and replace the boilerplate <p>bar-chart works!</p>content with something to load our newly created bar chart.
+We use the baseChart directive :
 ```
 <div>
   <div style="display: block">